Genivia/RE-flex/README.md

 The regex-centric, fast lexical analyzer generator for C++ with full Unicode support.

-[RE/flex][reflex-url] is faster than Flex while providing a wealth of new features and contributions.
+[RE/flex][reflex-url] is compatible with Flex lexer specifications and Bison parsers.
+RE/flex is faster than Flex while providing a wealth of new features and contributions.
 RE/flex is also much faster than regex libraries such as Boost.Regex, C++11 std::regex, PCRE2 and RE2.
-For example, tokenizing a 2 KB representative C source code file into 244 tokens takes only 8
+For example, tokenizing a 2 KB representative C source code file into 244 tokens takes only 8 microseconds:
-microseconds:

 <table>
 <tr><th>Command / Function</th><th>Software</th><th>Time (μs)</th></tr>